Gacko/Kubernetes/README.md

 Copy `setup.env.template` to `setup.env` inside of `setup` and configure it according to your needs.

-CA certificate hash will be generated during master setup.
+Bootstrap token and CA certificate hash will be generated during master setup.

 Initialize your cluster on the first master: